campaignzero/police-scorecard/.github/ISSUE_TEMPLATE.md

 * **Device**:
 * **Operating System**:

-Acceptance Criteria
+Acceptance Criteria:
 ---

 > Issue will be considered complete when the following criteria are met:

 - [ ] TEXT

-Steps to Duplicate
+Steps to Duplicate:
 ---

 > A step by step guide written for a person who might be looking at this for the first time:

 1. TEXT

-Documentation
+Documentation:
 ---

-> Screenshots, Business Manager Imports, Jira Issues, etc
+> Screenshots, Attachments, Linked GitHub Issues, etc

-Dev & QA Notes
+Dev & QA Notes:
 ---

 > Any additional notes from developers or QA required to complete this issue.